thgossler/AzTagger/README.md

 ## Building and Running

-Clone the repository and build all projects:

-`dotnet build AzTagger.sln -c Release`
+Clone the repository, open in VS Code, select the desired target platform and hit F5 to build and run the program.

 ### Build and Run for Each Platform